Digital Nomad Life in Panama

 We asked digital nomads and expats how they chose their neighborhood and found a place to live.
 They answered:

 "You will find that Albrook is much nicer than Panama City, but close enough to the City for recreation and business.
 After almost 30 years in Panama, I chose Albrook for my place to live about 14 years ago.
 It is not included in any of the relocation tours, although it should be in my opinion.
 If you are interested in finding out about Albrook, please send me a private message.
-I also have a very nice room for rent in my house and can send you info on that also if you are interested," explained one expat living in Panama City, Panama.
+I also have a very nice room for rent in my house and can send you info on that also if you are interested," said one person in Panama City.

 "Panama offers different areas to consider from the bustling city of Panama City to highlands of Boquete or Altos del Maria to the tranquil beaches of Coronado and Venao.
 Factors to consider when choosing a place to live include proximity to schools, hospitals, shopping, and entertainment, safety, and accessibility," wrote Business Panama from Business Panama Group.